adagost/roadtoautomation/Git/Basic Git Concepts.md

 Now our file is in the staged state.
 You will not get a response after this command, but to know what state your file is in, you can run the `git status command`.
 ## How to commit files in git

+The next state for a file after the staged state is the committed state.
+To commit our file, we use the `git commit -m "first commit"` command.

+The first part of the command git commit tells Git that all the files staged are ready to be committed so it is time to take a snapshot.
+The second part `-m "first commit" `is the commit message. `-m` is shorthand for message while the text inside the parenthesis is the commit message.

+## Push the repo to GitHub

+After you create the repo, you should be redirected to a page that tells you how to create a repo locally or push an existing one.

+In our case, since we're practicing, the project already exists locally so we will use commands in the "…or push an existing repository from the command line" section.
+These are the commands:
+`git remote add origin https://github.com/adagost/roadtoautomation`

+`git branch -M main`

+`git push -u origin main`

+The first command creates a connection between your local repo and the remote repo on GitHub.

+The second command changes your main branch's name to "main".
+The default branch might be created as "master", but "main" is the standard name for this repo now.

+The last command pushes your repo from your local device to GitHub.